White Gold, Silver or Platinum? The Metal Question Defining Modern Engagement Rings

 Which means the conversation around metals is no longer purely aesthetic.
 It is emotional, practical, and increasingly strategic.

-So if you are choosing between white gold, silver, and platinum, here is what actually separates them and why the decision shapes the entire feeling of a ring.
+So if you are choosing between white gold, silver, and platinum, here is what actually separates them and why the decision shapes the entire feeling, longevity, and upkeep of a ring.

 White Gold: The Polished Classic